 - Adaptive cruise control with lane centering is enabled in the touchscreen.
-See Switching Lane Centering On and Off (page 264). - You have adaptive cruise control with stop and go enabled and set. - The steering system detects your hands on the steering wheel. - The system detects both lane markings when driving on a straight road. - Your vehicle is initially centered in the lane between two visible line markings. - A trailer is not detected.
+See Switching Lane Centering On and Off (page 267). - You have adaptive cruise control enabled and set. - The steering system detects your hands on the steering wheel. - The system detects both lane markings when driving on a straight road. - Your vehicle is initially centered in the lane between two visible line markings.